Bitcoin Loans: How to borrow against your BTC

 Bitcoin loans come in all shapes and sizes, offering a solution to many borrowing needs and allowing you to keep the asset as it grows in value.

-While there are often tax advantages to borrowing against your Bitcoin rather than selling, the practice also brings risks of liquidations or surprise tax bills.
-Keep an eye on borrowing costs, as well, and consider LTV ratios carefully.
+While there are advantage to borrowing against your Bitcoin rather than selling, there are still risks involved.
+Keep an eye on borrowing costs and watch your LTV ratios carefully.

 A well-chosen and well-managed Bitcoin loan can be a powerful part of your financial strategy.